-- B. We considered a scenario in which the current natural real interest rate, or r, was temporarily low and expected to rise slowly over time.
+B. We considered a scenario in which the current natural real interest rate, or r, was temporarily low and expected to rise slowly over time.
 But the actual path for the rate was subject to random (and serially correlated) shocks.
 This means that a bad shock could drive you to the ZLB.
 If r was known with certainty, the optimal policy would set the policy rate to follow upward the path for the equilibrium rate.
-But with an uncertain r and concerns about ZLB risks, we show that optimal policy prescribes a lower rate path to reduce the risk that future unexpected shocks would drive the economy to the ZLB. - C. The chart displays the results from the New Keynesian model.
+But with an uncertain r and concerns about ZLB risks, we show that optimal policy prescribes a lower rate path to reduce the risk that future unexpected shocks would drive the economy to the ZLB.

+C. The chart displays the results from the New Keynesian model.
 The dashed line shows the optimal nominal rate if policymakers and the private sector assumed there would be no future shocks to the path for the real rate.
+(The nominal federal funds rate starts off at 1-1/2 percent in 2015.
+This is simply adding the minus 1/2 percent real equilibrium federal funds rate assumed to prevail in 2015 and the 2 percent inflation target.)
 The solid line shows the optimal policy that accounts for uncertain shocks that may drive the economy to the ZLB.
 This risk-management adjustment is quite large, particularly early in the simulations.